badrap/about.badrap.io/gov/questions.md

 * The owners of vulnerable devices need to be warned.
 There is no way around it.
 * People using the Internet via vulnerable devices (routers, captive portals, vpn servers, etc) need to be warned
 * Everyone should have equal access to the informtion about their own vulnerabilities (enterprises, small businesses, individuals)
-* In order to protect the Internet and it's key services, we must pay attention to the devices connected to Internet, (Help the tree by helping it's leafs)
+* Io protect the Internet and it's key services, we must pay attention to the devices connected to Internet, (Help the tree by helping it's leafs)

 ### Focus on Netizens

-Netizen is an online citizen, who takes care of connected devices at home, for friends and familiy, or in small businesses.
+Netizen is an online citizen, who takes care of connected devices at home, for friends and family, or in small businesses.

 * It is important to notify netizens if they have vulnerable devices
 * It is important to provide an opportunity for netizen to check if they have vulnerabilities